 Please contact firstname.lastname@example.org or 973-761-9435 if you have questions.

 Any required, recommended, or supporting materials for a course offered by Seton Hall University may be placed on reserve for the semester in which the class is offered.

 The University Libraries provide access to reserve materials in two formats:

-1. Electronic materials (pdf copies of a journal article, link to an e-journal article, link to an e-book, pdf copy of a chapter, etc.) that is accessible through the University Libraries’ Course Reserves service.
+Electronic materials (pdfs, links, etc.) are accessible through the University Libraries’ Course Reserves service.
 Documents that are to be placed on e-reserves need to be legible in order for our Optical Character Recognition software to recognize the text.
 Due to these requirements documents that are illegible will not be accepted and will be returned.

-2. Physical items (e.g. print books, audio-visual materials, software, study manuals and other print materials) at the circulation desk, located on the main floor of Walsh Library.
+Physical items (e.g. print books, audio-visual materials, software, study manuals and other print materials) at the circulation desk, located on the main floor of Walsh Library.
 Physical reserve items for the Seminary library are located in the Seminary Library office.
 There are no physical reserves held at the IHS Library.